 The project manager can approving/rejecting/send back for modifications.

-If one of the indicate is in orange or red in assessment report, PMO registered on the CFP application form will be notified.When something is red/orange the project manager should not be able to send the assessment report to the lead partner.
+*If one of the indicate is in orange or red in assessment report, PMO registered on the CFP application form will be notified.When something is red/orange the project manager should not be able to send the assessment report to the lead partner.
 The workflow should be the following: the project manager approves the report; if it’s white/green the report goes to the lead partner; if something is orange/red, the report goes to PMO and PMO should approve it before it can go to the lead partner.